Mark H. Hayden Mark-et al. Logo

 Spyware

-The second biggest problem after viruses that I run into is Spyware "What is a spyware and how do I delete it?"
+"What is a spyware and how do I delete it?"

 Spyware will usually generate lots of POP-UPS and/or changes your internet settings to benefit the advertiser.